Mortgage Acceleration Calculator

 It works even better if you use a credit card.

-If you just use a credit card to do mortgage acceleration, you can use one paycheck to pre-pay your mortgage and then catch up with your positive cash flow.
-However, be careful to understand that you need to pay your credit card off monthly otherwise, this will not work.
+If you use a credit card to do mortgage acceleration, you can use one paycheck to pre-pay your mortgage and then catch up with your positive cash flow.
+However, be careful to understand that you must pay your credit card off monthly; otherwise, this will not work.

 Eventually, mortgage acceleration doesn’t make sense as you pay off your amortizing mortgage debt.
-After a few years on a 15-year mortgage, or 14 years on a 30-year mortgage, more of your monthly payments go to principal than interest, and pre-payment stops being effective.
-Review figure 3 above to see the return on interest saved with a $100 pre-payment.
+After a few years on a 15-year mortgage or 14 years on a 30-year mortgage, more of your monthly payments go to principal than interest, and pre-payment stops being effective.

 Does Velocity Banking Work?